Jukiyoomi/shifumi/README.md

 -   A few days passed since the last time I worked on this project.
 Today, I fixed some bugs about the `difficultyRatio`, I did not exactly understand how to use it for the game.
 Also, I saw a bug concerning a `setTimeout` in a `useEffect` triggered by an object.
 This timeout was activated each time I changed the object, and I change this object very often, from full values to null and vice versa.
 I understood that problem by using a `console.time()` which was logged many times at once.
     The last step is the loading page using background blurring.

+---

+### Day 6

+-   Months later 😭, I remembered I did not finish this project.
+Today, I decided to make the loading page of the game.
+I learned to create custom Tailwind animations (through tailwind.config.js).
+I decreased a little bit the difficulty ratios for every level because I couldn't win any game against the easiest level.

+---

+## Review

+During this project, I learned a lot of things.
+The first one was to write a README file.
+It is the first project where I entirely wrote one.
+Also, it helped me to understand React better and JS.
+The difficulty of manipulating so much states at a time was a great challenge for me too.
+As an improvement, I could use Redux for the states and maybe use TypeScript which would be better the simple JS.